vedamy/NLP_Week-20_HW/README.md

 # NLP_Week-20_HW

 Map Reduce is techinque which is used to handle huge amounts of data.
-We have implementations of MapReduce which includes Hadoop, allows to write the python programs.
-It supports many different languages that can read the data from the standard input(stdin)
+It is used to write the python programs, that can read the data from the standard input(stdin)